williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 Note the parameters that are being passed:

-- `grant_type` is `code`, indicating that we are using the authorization code grant type.
+- `grant_type` is `authorization_code`, indicating that we are using the authorization code grant type.
 - `redirect_uri` must match the URI that was used to get the authorization code.
 - `code` is the authorization code that you got from the `/authorize` endpoint.